transalte/transalte.github.io/_docs/asp_L01_filter.md

 ---
-title: Introduction Device
+title: Basic Filter
 layout: content
 category: asp_lessons
 order: 3
-permalink: /firstdevice/
+permalink: /basicfilter/
 summary: Building a basic filter
 lastupdate: 29-11-2018
 ---

-# First Device
+## Overview

 This lesson is an introduction to **Max For Live** covering the main mechanics of the application by creating a complete device.
 This device will be a straight-forward stereo filter with the following features: